There are many inequalities within the NHS that impact BAME staff and patients, and understanding this is important for your Medical School interview

 - Less likely to be supported.
 BAME staff are 1.22 likelier than their white colleagues to enter a formal disciplinary process.
 The GMC’s Fair to Refer report found Doctors from diverse groups did not always receive effective, timely or honest feedback due to difficult conversations being avoided where the manager is from a different ethnic group to the Doctor.
 There is also a culture of blame amongst some organisations, which creates additional risk for Doctors who are seen as ‘outsiders’.

 - Likelier discrimination.
-15% of BAME staff reported experiences of discrimination in the last 12 months, compared to 6.6% of white staff.
+15% of BAME staff reported experiences of discrimination from 2019 to 2020, compared to 6.6% of white staff.

 BAME patients also face inequality when they seek to use NHS services.
 Some of these issues include: